runpod/docs/docs/serverless/references/endpoint-configurations.md

 ## Idle Timeout

-The amount of time a worker remains running after completing its current request.
-During this period, the worker stays active, continuously checking the queue for new jobs, and continues to incur charges.
-If no new requests arrive within this time, the worker will go to sleep.
+The amount of time in seconds a worker not currently processing a job will remain active until it is put back into standby.
+During the idle period, your worker is considered running and will incur a charge.

 Default: 5 seconds

 ## FlashBoot

-FlashBoot is RunPod’s magic solution for reducing the average cold-start times on your endpoint.
-It works probabilistically.
-When your endpoint has consistent traffic, your workers have a higher chance of benefiting from FlashBoot for faster spin-ups.
-However, if your endpoint isn’t receiving frequent requests, FlashBoot has fewer opportunities to optimize performance.
-There’s no additional cost associated with FlashBoot.
+RunPod magic to further reduce the average cold-start time of your endpoint.
+FlashBoot works best when an endpoint receives consistent utilization.
+There is no additional cost associated with FlashBoot.

 ## Advanced